cortexrd/Knack-Toolkit-Library/README.md

 This is the traditional mode that we\'re used to, i.e. when all the code resides in the Builder\'s Javascript pane.
-In this mode, the Bootloader will load the external library files required, but not your App and KTL\'s code since they will be included inside the Javascript pane itself.
+In this mode, the Bootloader will load the external library files required, but not your app and KTL\'s code since they will be included inside the Javascript pane itself.